 Dashboards can be as simple or complex as you like.

 Don’t forget to update Jira with the latest project status and add new issues, stories or bugs as required.
 Reporting and project management is only as good as the data you input.

-Atlassian have great help and support communities.
+Atlassian has great help and support communities.

 Developing software and delivering software requires practice so keep it up.

-Read more on developing software ideas.
+Read more about developing software ideas.